🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 Well, first off, before that, here's the thing.

-If you have spent time watching the show for more than a week and have applied what we try and sort of impart, which is how to learn and how to discern, you are propaganda proof.
+If you have spent time watching this show for more than a week and have applied what we try and sort of impart, which is how to learn and how to discern, you are propaganda proof.

-You won't take what I say at face value unless you check the references, and you shouldn't.
+You won't take what I say at face value unless you check the references and you shouldn't.

 Let me ask you this.